-Data sources for GDP: Approximate structural break adjustment from ESA 1995 to ESA 2010 (Liechtenstein Institute) based on OSL (Statistical Yearbook) and Brunhart (2013), price adjustment of GDP (Liechtenstein Institute) based on GDP deflator for Switzerland (FSO).
+Data sources for GDP: approximative structural break adjustment from ESA 1995 to ESA 2010 (Liechtenstein Institute) based on OSL (Statistical Yearbook) and Brunhart (2013), price adjustment of GDP (Liechtenstein Institute) based on GDP deflator for Switzerland (FSO).

-Data source for GNI: Approximate structural break adjustment from ESA 1995 to ESA 2010 (Liechtenstein Institute) based on OSL (Statistical Yearbook), price adjustment of GNI (Liechtenstein Institute) based on Swiss CPI (FSO).
+Data source for GNI: approximative structural break adjustment from ESA 1995 to ESA 2010 (Liechtenstein Institute) based on OSL (Statistical Yearbook), price adjustment of GNI (Liechtenstein Institute) based on Swiss CPI (FSO).
 See Brunhart (2015) and Von Stokar et al. (2016) on the divergent development of GDP/GNI.

-Liechtenstein's price-adjusted GDP growth in 2017 was 4.2% (2016: 2.1%).
-Compared with real GDP in 1972, Liechtenstein's economic output roughly quadrupled by 2017.
+Liechtenstein's price-adjusted GDP growth in 2016 was 2.0% (2015: -0.1%).
+Compared with real GDP in 1972, Liechtenstein's economic output roughly quadrupled by 2016.
 In Austria, Germany, and Switzerland it slightly more than doubled in the same period.
-The average price-adjusted Liechtenstein GDP growth rate for that period was a very high 3.5%.
+The average price-adjusted Liechtenstein GDP growth rate for that period was a very high 3.3%.
 Liechtenstein's economy has largely overcome the recent economic downturn and is recovering across the board from the financial crisis, the subsequent low international demand, the reforms in the financial centre, and the various appreciation shocks of the Swiss franc.
-After sharp declines following the financial crisis in 2007, priceadjusted GDP in 2017 has exceeded the level from before the financial crisis for the first time since.
+After sharp declines following the financial crisis, price-adjusted GDP almost reached the level before the financial crisis (2007) again in 2016.
 Since the turn of the millennium, it has been observed that gross domestic product (domestic value added) and gross national income (income of Liechtenstein residents) are diverging.
-The trend in price-adjusted GNI has tended to stagnate since then, however, the strong increase in 2016 (+17.8% compared to 2015) has led to a surplus compared to the level of 2007 (GNI per capita has also reached the record level of 2000 again).
+The trend in price-adjusted GNI has tended to stagnate since then: In 2015, it was comparable to 2000 (even lower per capita) and still significantly below 2007.
 In Liechtenstein, GNI tends to be smaller than GDP because the high share of cross-border commuters in total employment tends to entail that a large proportion of labour income generated in Liechtenstein flows abroad, more than compensating for the usual surplus of net cross-border capital income.
-While between 1998 and 2000, GNI and GDP in Liechtenstein were still about the same, i.e. the two effects just described were still more or less balanced,

-GNI then grew more slowly than GDP on average, mainly due to the continued strong growth in the number of cross-border commuters.
+While between 1998 and 2000, GNI and GDP in Liechtenstein were still about the same, i.e. the two effects just described were still more or less balanced, GNI then grew more slowly than GDP on average, mainly due to the continued strong growth in the number of cross-border commuters.